$PD_4$-complexes and 2-dimensional duality groups: -complexes and intersection pairings

 (See Lemma 3.3 of \cite{Hi}.)
 If $X$ is a $PD_4$-complex then $H^3(X;\mathbb{Z}[\pi])=H_1(\widetilde{X};\mathbb{Z})=0$, and the evaluation sequence is a 4-term exact sequence.

 We assume henceforth that $X$ is a $PD_4$-complex, with orientation character $w=w_1(X)$.
-Then $X$ is finitely dominated and $X$ is homotopy equivalent to $X_o\cup_\phi{e^4}$, where $X_o$ is a complex of dimension at most 3 and $\phi\in\pi_3(X_o)$ \cite{Wa}.
+Let $X^+$ be the orientable covering space associated to $\pi^+=\mathrm{Ker}(w)$.
+The complex $X$ is finitely dominated and is homotopy equivalent to $X_o\cup_\phi{e^4}$, where $X_o$ is a complex of dimension at most 3 and $\phi\in\pi_3(X_o)$ \cite{Wa}.
 In particular, $\pi$ is finitely presentable.
 In \cite{Hi04a} and \cite{Hi04b} cellular decompositions were used to study the homotopy types of $PD_4$-complexes.
 Here we shall rely more consistently on the dual Postnikov approach.

 \begin{lemma} If $\pi$ is infinite the homotopy type of $X$ is determined by $P_3(X)$. \end{lemma}